isomerpages/govtech-gobusiness-main/pages/ipgrow/bbbbbbb.md

 <a name='testimonials'></a>
 ### Testimonials

-“Excellent work and great service by the team at company ABC Singapore.
+"Excellent work and great service by the team at company ABC Singapore.
 Special mention to Ms. Ow Kim Kit and Mr. Yap Teck Chai.
-They were professional and knowledgeable in their area of expertise.” — Eric Koh, Director, ABC Pte Ltd.
+They were professional and knowledgeable in their area of expertise." - Eric Koh, Director, ABC Pte Ltd.

-“I will engage them again.
+"I will engage them again.
 Very efficient and very professionals.
-Highly recommended." — Ms. Lisa, Senior Partner, XYZ Pte Ltd.
+Highly recommended." - Ms. Lisa, Senior Partner, XYZ Pte Ltd.

 ---
 <a name='case-studies'></a>